areenberg/RelSys/README.md

 relsys -m simulation -arr arrivalRates.txt -ser serviceTimes.txt -cap capacity.txt -rel relocProbs.txt -prq preferred.txt -o results.csv
 ```

-### Windows Defender blocking the EXE-file
+### Windows Defender blocking the EXE-files

 If you are a Windows user, you may encounter an issue where the Microsoft Defender SmartScreen blocks the EXE-file when you attempt to run the application.
 In this case, you will need to turn off SmartScreen to run the application.
-Alternatively, you can compile the EXE-file by downloading the source code from the `RelSys/` directory, removing the `PythonWrapper.cpp` file, and running the command `g++ -O3 -std=c++11 *.cpp -o relsys.exe`.
+Alternatively, you can compile the EXE-file yourself by downloading the source code (`git clone https://github.com/areenberg/RelSys.git`), removing the `PythonWrapper.cpp` file, and running the command `g++ -O3 -std=c++11 *.cpp -o relsys.exe`.
 This will enable you to run the application without any issues caused by SmartScreen.

 ## C++

 The following guide will show you how to use the C++ source code for evaluating a model.
+Run `git clone https://github.com/areenberg/RelSys.git`.
 The directory `RelSys/` contains the complete source code for RelSys.
-Start by heading there.
+Start by heading here.
 Create a `main.cpp` file.

 Write the following into the `main.cpp` file,